Special Circumstances Consideration

 We encourage students (and families) to discuss their situation with Enrollment Services (email@example.com; 513-556-1000) prior to submitting a special circumstance appeal.
 While we are happy to do any appeal reviews, we want you to understand your current as well as potential aid status so as to help you assess whether or not the documentation of your appeal circumstance is likely to change your aid eligibility.

-Special circumstance reviews are currently only being considered for the 2022-23 academic year.
+Special circumstance reviews are currently being considered for the 2022-23 academic year if enrolled in summer.

 NOTE FOR UPCOMING YEAR

-Special circumstance review for the 2023-24 academic year, because it will be based on your 2023-24 FAFSA and aid package, will not begin until we have the approprate FAFSA data from the federal processor and begin packaging for the upcoming year in mid-February.
+Special circumstance review for the 2023-24 academic year, because it will be based on your 2023-24 FAFSA and aid package, will not begin until we have the approprate FAFSA data from the federal processor and made an award for you for 2023-24.

 As staff review your situation, there are some overarching elements that play into whether a special circumstance appeal is helpful for a student.